Assess student learning during COVID-19: Alternate assessment, Respondus Monitor, and Examity

 - Learn more

-Alternate assessment for instructors teaching courses in fall 2020 and spring 2021
+Alternate assessment for instructors teaching courses in summer 2021

 Before using an exam proctoring service such as Respondus or Examity, faculty should consider reducing the potential for academic dishonesty by adopting one or more of the following approaches in how they think about and implement summative assessments in their online courses: